cacophony-wj/LeS/MODGUIDE.md

 - JContainers

-I don't really know what this is or why it's so great but EggyPapp the Papyrus guy says its the best thing since sliced bread.
+I don't really know what this is or why it's so great but **EggyPapa** the Papyrus guy says its the best thing since sliced bread.